logan-neyt/loadshedding-game/README.md

 # Loadshedding
-Keep the grid from going Offline.
+Keep the power grid from going offline by selectively disconnecting buildings.

 My entry for Js13KGames 2018.